Yuta-Sasaki-dev/sanskrit-roman/README.md

 # Sanskrit-Roman

-This extension converts plain alphabets to romanized-transcript of Sanskrit (or Old Indo-Aryan).
+This extension converts plain alphabets to romanized-transcript of Sanskrit language (or Old Indo-Aryan).

 ## Getting Started

 ### Installation

 1. Download `.vsix` file from "Releases" page.
-2. Start VSCode and run this command:  `Extensions: Install from VSIX...`
+2. Start VSCode and run command:  `Extensions: Install from VSIX...`
 3. choose `vsix` file that you downloaded.

-### Rules to Replace alphabets
+### Usage

 Replace texts in circumflex `%skt{}`.